Sameer-Jahangier99/flask-app/README.md

   Unittest - ["Patch Mock for testing"](https://docs.python.org/3/library/unittest.mock.html)

 ### Acknowledgements
   Frontend - Had assistance from AI tools GPT.
+Functions: (openTab, loadPostsData, loadChartData, loadKeywords) and the HTML, CSS code were developed with assistance from AI GPT.

 ### APIs and Services
 - TikTok data is collected using the TikTok Video No Watermark API via RapidAPI